StroboPLUS HDC™ metronome

 1,2 - 1,2 - 1,2,3.
 This can also be useful for a meter like 6/8 and a 3-3 accent pattern, in which case each tap will be calculated as if you are tapping a dotted quarter.

-Again, remember that tempo is calculated in quarter notes per minute, and the Beat Value of your Meter will affect the click rate.
+By default tempo is represented in quarter notes per minute, and the Meter Beat Value ( denominator ) of your Meter and the Tempo Beat Value will affect the click rate.

 Beats Per Measure